Vav Labs

 Does PathForge work with Godot 4.x?

 The target is Godot 4.x, with the first production scope aimed at modern Godot 4 releases.
-The current planning target is Godot 4.5+, because supporting old engine behavior forever is how tools become museums with buttons.
+The current development target is Godot 4.5+, because supporting old engine behavior forever is how tools become museums with buttons.

 Can I use PathForge in commercial games?